Injuries after Etihad flight turbulence

 Zionism Unsettled: A Congregational Study Guide

-with accompanying video episodes
+Now available for color Kindle with accompanying video episodes online.

 What role have Zionism and Christian Zionism played in shaping attitudes and driving historical developments in the Middle East and around the world?
 How do Christians, Jews, and Muslims understand the competing claims to the land of Palestine and Israel?
 What steps can be taken to bring peace, reconciliation, and justice to the homeland that Palestinians and Israelis share?

 Zionism Unsettled embraces these critical issues fearlessly and with inspiring scope.
 The booklet and companion video episodes draw together compelling and diverse viewpoints from Jews, Muslims, and Christians in Israel, Palestine, the US, and around the globe.
 By contrasting mainstream perceptions with important alternative perspectives frequently ignored in the media, Zionism Unsettled is an invaluable guide to deeper understanding.

 Released in January 2014 to immediate critical acclaim, Zionism Unsettled consists of a 74-page illustrated booklet with free companion video episodes online.